JackPotat0/jackpotat0.github.io/docs/game.md

 | C | C | A+ | C |  |

 #### Shadow Hearts (PS2)
 Story/Plot: I really cannot tell if there is any deep and powerful message under the goofy and cliche story underneath.
 Either the theme of the story just flew by me completely, or this is just a DMC-esque story used to create a specific creepy atmosphere and serve its gameplay.
+About the romance... sure it's there but not really compelling or anything.

 Characters: Yuri is pretty interesting, a very sincere and honest dude, both to himself and others.
 He almost feels like a prototype Noel from FFXIII-2.
 Alice is a bit boring of a princess archetype.
-Well actually they do have the Noel-Serah dynamic in FFXIII-2.
+Well actually they do a little of Noel-Serah dynamic in FFXIII-2.
 The rest has some interesting quirks but nothing noteworthy.

 This game has its ways to do humour, like Margarete's skill is calling a phone Hououin Kyouma style then use a wacky item like toilet flush to enchant a target with Water spell???
 (This sentence is really weird to type out).
 And her "I need some help here" followed by "Sore!
 (Take this)", like hey just decide if you want to be American or Japanese already.